New Zealand Walking Tour:

-Day One of The Queen Charlotte Walk leads walkers from Ship Cove to Endeavour Inlet, a walk through virgin beech forest and bush, taking approximately 5 hours.
+Your walk today takes you from Ship Cove to Endeavour Inlet through virgin beech forest and bush, taking approximately 5 hours.
 From Ship Cove the track ascends and provides walkers with amazing views down into Resolution Bay and surrounding areas.
 If visibility is good, views as far as the Kapiti Islands and the North Island are able to be seen.

 Relax and unwind in this picturesque setting and enjoy dinner with your fellow walkers.

-Endeavour Inlet to Camp Bay
+Day 2 Endeavour Inlet - Camp Bay

-Day Two of the Queen Charlotte Walk is a relatively gentle day covering a distance of 11.5kms and takes approximately 4 hours.
+Day Two of The Queen Charlotte Walk is a relatively gentle day covering a distance of 11.5kms and takes approximately 4 hours.
 Walkers will follow the track from Endeavour Inlet to Camp Bay.
 Following mainly coastal tracks you will walk around the inlet through the native bush to the delightful sounds of fantails and bellbirds.

 Endeavour Head has a colourful history dating back to the 1880’s.
 It was originally a mining site of stibnite – an essential component of antimony used to produce pewter and harden steel.
 The mine employed over 400 people.

 Walkers then pass through Big Bay and onto Camp Bay where Day Two ends.
 Spend the night relaxing in this idyllic spot.